 STATEMENT ON ANTI-RACISM.

 United Faculty of Central supports the rights of all CWU employees and students to equal recognition and protection under the law.
 As our slogan says, Our working environment is our students' learning environment.
 UFC is committed to creating a working environment for faculty in which both faculty and students can pursue the University's educational mission, unimpeded by prejudice of any kind.
-At this tragic moment we wish to state unequivocally our full support for both CWU's faculty and students of color.
+We unequivocally extend our full support for both CWU's faculty and students of color.
 We see you, and we stand with you.